 Interest-Only Loans.
 A partial or full interest-only mortgage loan has monthly payments of interest but no principal during an initial period or throughout the term of the loan.
 A partial interest-only mortgage loan requires monthly payments of interest only, with no payment of principal and no scheduled amortization of principal during the initial period.
 After the initial period, the mortgage loan requires monthly payments of principal and interest and begins to amortize.
-Assuming no prepayments by the borrower, a partial interest-only loan amortizes more slowly than does a mortgage loan that has the same loan term and interest rate but requires monthly payments of principal and interest only, with no payment of principal prior to maturity.
+Assuming no prepayments by the borrower, a partial interest-only loan amortizes more slowly than does a mortgage loan that has the same loan term and interest rate but requires monthly payments of principal and interest for its entire term.
+A full interest-only mortgage loan requires monthly payments of interest only, with no payment of principal and no scheduled amortization of principal prior to maturity.